JamesPrenticez/developer.blog/README.md

 - We need to protect the api somehow? https://next-auth.js.org/tutorials/securing-pages-and-api-routes

 ## Useful
-- git push origin --set-upstream nam
+- git push origin --set-upstream name

 ## To Do
 - [o] Splash on landing page